 In a traditional database, data elements can be overwritten, although it is not uncommon to keep a version log, indicating who did the overwriting, when, and where.
 The data recorded in a blockchain is immutable by design, which means that we know that recorded data has never been overwritten.
 Thus, a traditional database has no built-in integrity; it stores the latest recorded (or claimed) state of each data element independently.
 In a blockchain implementation, the state of each variable is not stored; instead all the transactions that led up to this state is stored.
 Using a feed silo as an example, in a traditional database the current amount and type of feed would be stored (probably also the previous feed transactions to and from the silo).
 In a blockchain implementation, the current amount of feed would not be stored; only the entire list of transactions to and from the silo.
 In a traditional database, the current feed level recorded in the database would be an unsubstantiated claim.
-In a blockchain implementation, the state delated the recorded transactions, thus providing more transparency and integrity to the stated feed level value.
+In a blockchain implementation, the current feed level would be calculated by going through all the recorded transactions, thus providing more transparency and integrity to the stated feed level value.